mulias/mulias.github.io/content/blog/2024-06-03-possum-intro.md

 ## The Standard Library

 Possum has a standard library with parsers covering many common parsing situations.
-We'll be using parsers from the standard library in our examples, so here's a quick overview.
+Here's a quick overview of some standard library parsers we'll be using in our examples.

 ### Parsing Strings